Creating Workflow blocks¶

 kind

-definition which will be used later -
+definition which will be used to define the parameter. -

 in line